Notre Dame Fighting Irish: Moniker

-One of the first documented uses of the nickname comes from the Notre Dame-Michigan game in 1909 (incidentally, that game was Notre Dame's first victory in the rivalry).
-Reporting on that game, Edward A. Batchelor wrote on the Detroit Free Press: "Eleven fighting Irishmen wrecked the Yost machine this afternoon.
+One of the first documented uses of the nickname comes from the Notre Dame-Michigan game in 1909 when Edward A. Batchelor wrote in the Detroit Free Press: "Eleven fighting Irishmen wrecked the Yost machine this afternoon.
 These sons of Erin, individually and collectively representing the University of Notre Dame, not only beat the Michigan team, but they dashed some of Michigan's fondest hopes."
-Notre Dame football historian, John Kryk, later wrote: "With that flowery lead, E.A.
+Notre Dame football historian John Kryk later wrote: "With that flowery lead, E.A.
 Batchelor of the Detroit Free Press popularized a moniker Notre Dame teams would later come to embrace - and aptly summed up the greatest athletic achievement to that point in Notre Dame history."
-Kryk noted that, according to Notre Dame folklore, Batchelor had overheard a Notre Dame player trying to motivate his teammates at halftime by pleading, "What's the matter with you guys?
+Kryk noted that according to Notre Dame folklore, Batchelor had overheard a Notre Dame player trying to motivate his teammates at halftime by pleading, "What's the matter with you guys?
 You're all Irish and you're not fighting worth a lick."

 The term Fighting Irish was used in an official capacity by the Notre Dame Football Review as early as 1917 and by Scholastic as early as 1912.
-While commonly used throughout student and university media at the time, it was still not universally accepted, as evidenced by an alumni letter in Scholastic opposing its use in virtue of the fact that most students did not have an Irish background.
+While commonly used throughout student and university media at the time, it was still not universally accepted, as evidenced by an alumni letter in Scholastic opposing its use by virtue of the fact that most students did not have an Irish background.

-One theory associates the popularity of the nickname to the visit from future president of the Republic of Ireland, Éamon de Valera, who had been part of the 1916 Easter Rising and was imprisoned and sentenced to death.
-He was given amnesty, elected to Parliament and arrested by the authorities again.
-He escaped and slipped off to America to avoid recapture.
+One theory associates the popularity of the nickname to the visit from future president of the Republic of Ireland Éamon de Valera, who had been part of the 1916 Easter Rising and was imprisoned and sentenced to death.
+He was given amnesty, elected to Parliament, and arrested by the authorities again.
+He escaped and slipped off to the United States to avoid recapture.
 Barnstorming the country, the future president of Ireland was welcomed as a hero at Notre Dame on October 15, 1919.
-Accounts in Scholastic, a student publication, indicate that his visit tilted campus opinion in favor of the "Fighting Irish" moniker — though not completely.
+Accounts in Scholastic indicate that his visit tilted campus opinion in favor of the "Fighting Irish" moniker — though not completely.
 De Valera planted a "tree of liberty" as a memorial of his visit — only to have it uprooted a week later and thrown in one of the campus lakes by a student "of Unionist persuasion."